jchapuis/akka-persistent-entity/README.md

 }
 ```
 ### Ride repository
-In domain-driven design, the concept of repository can be traditionally captured in the domain by a trait, nothing special here.
+In domain-driven design, the concept of repository is the entry point to access persistent entities  can be traditionally captured in the domain by a trait, nothing special here.
 Here's an example definition for our `RideRepository`, defined in *tagless-final* style:
 ```scala
 trait RideRepository[F[_]] {
   def bookRide(rideID: Ride.ID, origin: Address, destination: Address, pickupTime: Instant): F[BookReply]